-Croatia, Bosnia: Gas suppliers talk over joint venture cross border projects22.
-July 2016. / SEE Energy News
+Croatia, Bosnia: Gas suppliers talk over joint venture cross border projects, SEE Energy News

 The delegation of BH-Gas, led by Director Jasmin Salkic, held a meeting in Zagreb with the Croatian natural gas transmission system operator Plinacro, led by its CEO Marin Zovko.

 At the meeting, the developing projects of the two companies were discussed, namely the possible connection of gas networks of the two countries.
 The focus for both companies was so-called ―south connection‖, the interconnection between Croatia and Bosnia and Herzegovina in Zagvozd area.
 Both companies have shown interest in re-activating previously signed agreements and joint appearance before the Energy Community if Southeastern Europe and international financial institutions in order to realize this project.

 In addition to this interconnection, the companies have expressed the clear commitment for cooperation related to the Brod-Zenica gas connection, as a strategic project for the diversification of gas supply routes.